testillano/h2agent/README.md

 * Server provision configuration: here we will define the mock behavior regarding the request received, and the transformations done over it to build the final response and evolve, if proceed, to another state for further receptions.

 * Server data storage: data inspection is useful for both external queries (mainly troubleshooting) and internal ones (provision transformations).
+Also storage configuration will be described.